- Date: January 14, 2021

 It was an overcast, chilly afternoon and the sound of their shovels hitting rock and soil filled the air, joined by conversation and the occasional shuffle or question of passers-by.
 They’re part of Groundwork Ohio River Valley’s Green Team, one of the nonprofit’s many initiatives.

 Made up of high school students, the program is designed to cultivate job skills in youth and a better understanding of the environment they live in.

-The youth working on this particular project are all residents of Lower Price Hill and attend the neighborhood’s public school, Oyler.
+The youth working on this particular project are mostly residents of Lower Price Hill and attending the neighborhood’s public school, Oyler.
 The fruit trees, once mature, are meant to help provide the community, a food desert, with access to fresh food at no cost; residents will be able to pluck pawpaws, peaches, and apples while enjoying the green space.